charlesm93/charlesm93.github.io/_pages/bio.md

 signal and noise.

-By the time I was a senior, I wanted to learn more about statistics and work on more applied problems.
+By the time I was a senior, I wanted to learn more about statistics and try to do research on more applied problems.
 After graduating in May 2015, I joined [Metrum Research Group](https://metrumrg.com/), a biomedical lab that specializes in modeling and simulation.
 There, I completed a one-year pharmacometrics bootcamp in Hartford, CT,